alexdiep/macs_peak_id/README.md

 ```
 `peaks/` folder should contain all of the bed files desired for analysing.
 `unmasked/` folder should be a HOMER output that contains target.fa.
+`--output` folder could be anything if you wanted to redirect the output.

 ```
 $ tree peaks/